-Compiled comments with steward's responses - 2004-019: Draft Annex to ISPM 27 - Tomato spotted wilt virus, Impatiens necrotic spot virus and Watermelon silver mottle virus
+Compiled comments with SC's responses - 2004-019: Draft Annex to ISPM 27 - Tomato spotted wilt virus, Impatiens necrotic spot virus and Watermelon silver mottle virus

-Comm no. Para no. Comment type Comment Explanation Country Inoculation of susceptible herbaceous indicator plants Specific I Serological test or TAS-ELISA with specific antibodies; or Molecular test RT-PCR, or generic RT-PCR and sequencing Positive Virus not present Virus not present 44.
-40 Editorial Figure 1.
-Minimum requirements for the detection and identification of Impatiens necrotic spot virus, Tomato spotted wilt virus and Watermelon silver mottle virus (e.g. for the routine diagnosis of a pest widely established in a country).
-Indicator plants should be propagated from seed, planted in a well-drained soil mixture and maintained in an insect-proof facility at approximately 20-25 °C. Indicator plants should be kept in the dark for 24 h before inoculation to enhance susceptibility.
-Infected Replace 'infected plant material' by plant material to be tested; it is not known if plant material is infested at the start of the process.
-European Union PPlant material to be tested should be macerated with chilled inoculation buffer (0.01 M phosphate buffer, pH 7.0, containing 1% sodium sulphite) using a chilled mortar and pestle.
+Comm no. Para no. Comment type Comment Explanation Country SC Responses Inoculation of susceptible berbaceous indicator plants Serological test or TAS-ELISA with specific antibodies; or Molecular test RT-PCR, or generic RT-PCR and sequencing serological testing may be enough to conclude a negative result.
+Positive Negative 44.
+40 Editorial spotted wilt virus and Watermelon silver mottle virus (e.g. for the routine diagnosis of a pest widely established in a country).
+Indicator plants should be propagated from seed, Replace 'infected plant material' by plant material to European Union Change made as planted in a well-drained soil mixture and maintained in an insect-proof facility at approximately 20-25 °C. Indicator plants should be kept in the dark for 24 h before inoculation to enhance susceptibility.
+Infected P Plant material to be tested should be macerated with chilled inoculation buffer (0.01 M phosphate buffer, pH 7.0, containing 1% sodium sulphite) using a chilled mortar and pestle.
 Tospoviruses are very labile therefore buffers should be kept ice-cold and inoculum used as soon as possible after preparation.
-Apply sap extract to the leaves of young plants with a small
+Apply sap extract to the leaves of young plants with a small be tested; it is not known if plant material is infested at the start of the process. recommended.